 Unlike many other body systems, the immune system is not confined to a single location.
 Although immune health is primarily regulated within the digestive tract, immune cells circulate throughout the body.2 The system's main purpose is to protect and heal the body from damage by fighting infections caused by bacteria and viruses, but it also plays a role in inflammation, wound healing and allergic responses.
-This guide will help you understand how to support your body's natural defences better, divulge the relationship between sleep and immunity and advise on improving the quality of your sleep naturally.
+This guide will help you understand how to support your body's natural defences better, divulge the relationship between sleep and immunity, and advise on improving the quality of your sleep naturally.

 Sleep and the immune system

 Poor sleep can inhibit many of the immune system's essential processes.
-40% of Brits sleep for only 6 hours or less per night, so are missing out on the vital rest they need to remain happy and healthy.1 One study found that, in identical twins, the sibling that slept for less hours each night had a weaker immune system compared to their twin.3 As such, while chronic sleep deprivation is the greatest concern to immune health, even short periods of sleep deprivation could have an impact on the body's healing response.4
+40% of Brits sleep for only 6 hours or less per night, so are missing out on the vital rest they need to remain happy and healthy.1 One study found that, in identical twins, the sibling that slept for fewer hours each night had a weaker immune system compared to their twin.3 As such, although chronic sleep deprivation is the greatest concern to immune health, even short periods of sleep deprivation could have an impact on the body's healing response.4

 How can high-quality sleep improve the immune system?